-So you think it’s for you, but what type of person did our panel of experts think would make it in the harsh yet rewarding world of Marketing and PR?
+So you think Marketing/PR is for you … but what type of person would make it in the sector?

 • Shy?
 Reserved?
 Scared to voice your opinions?
 NEXT!!!
 Now this doesn’t mean you have to be bossy, loud and overbearing.
 Blowing out the candles of others so yours shines brighter comes across as arrogant.
 But being too modest or quiet may make the interviewer think you’re unsure of yourself and consequently unsure of the job.

-• Spend time on the cover letter.
+• Spend time on your cover letter.
 There is no point in having a CV that you laboriously laboured over for days accompanied with a covering letter that you barely spent half an hour on.
 Believe it or not they are equally important.
 Most employers will just skim over the first couple of sentences.
 If they don’t like it they won’t even look at your CV!
-So make it good and as obvious as it sounds check for spelling and grammar errors, especially if you later boast about your amazing writing skills.
+So make it good and, as obvious as it sounds, check for spelling and grammar errors, especially if you later boast about your amazing writing skills.